Maternal and fetal outcomes following delivery in a tertiary hospital in Johannesburg, South Africa

 Background.
 Caesarean section (CS) rates are rising worldwide.
 There is growing concern regarding the possible negative impacts on maternal and fetal health.

-Objective: To assess the CS rate and its contributors using the Robson ten group classification at Charlotte Maxeke Johannesburg Academic Hospital, a tertiary hospital in Gauteng.
-In addition, primary postpartum haemorrhage (PPH), neonatal Apgar scores, neonatal ICU admissions and perinatal deaths were recorded.
+Objective.
+To assess birth outcomes of CS v. normal vaginal deliveries (NVD) using the Robson 10-group classification system at a tertiary hospital in Gauteng Province, South Africa.
+Primary postpartum haemorrhage (PPH), neonatal Apgar scores, neonatal intensive care unit admissions and perinatal deaths were recorded.

-Results: There were 730 (50.6%) CS delivering 765 neonates and 713 (49.4%) normal vaginal deliveries (NVD) where 728 neonates were born.
+Results.
+There were 730 (50.6%) CSs and 713 (49.4%) NVDs.
 The greatest contributor to the CS rate was group 5 (15.8%).
-8.3% of women with CS developed PPH with an odds ratio (OR) of 1.861 for PPH at CS (95% CI 1.194 - 2.900).
-A significant difference in Apgar scores was found only at 1 minute with higher scores in the NVD group (CS mean=7.74 SD 2.25 and NVD mean=8.10 SD 2.11, p=0.002).
-Eighty-nine (11.6%) neonates delivered by CS required high care admission with an OR 1.865 (95% CI 1.292 - 2.692) for neonates delivered at CS.
+PPH occurred in 8.3% of women delivered by CS, with an odds ratio (OR) of 1.86 (95% confidence interval (CI) 1.194 - 2.900).
+Additionally, three hysterectomies were performed in the CS group.
+A significant difference in Apgar scores was found only at 1 minute, with higher scores in the NVD group (CS mean (standard deviation) 7.74 (2.25), and NVD 8.10 (2.11); p=0.002).
+Eighty-nine (11.6%) neonates delivered by CS required high care admission, with an OR 1.865 (95% CI 1.292 - 2.692) for neonates delivered by CS.

-Susan Branch, Specialist in Obstetrics and Gynaecology at Morningside Hospital, Johannesburg, South Africa
+S Branch, Specialist in Obstetrics and Gynaecology at Morningside Hospital, Johannesburg, South Africa

 L Chauke, Clinical Head of Department of Obstetrics and Gynaecology at Charlotte Maxeke Johannesburg Academic Hospital, South Africa

-Full TextPDF (122KB)
+Full TextPDF (130KB)

 Cite this article